-The Atlantic Fellows for Social and Economic Equity programme at the International Inequalities Institute is based at the London School of Economics and Political Science, one of the world’s leading institutions for the social sciences, itself established to further the aim of bettering society, focusing on research into issues of poverty, inequality and related issues.
+The Atlantic Fellows for Social and Economic Equity (AFSEE) programme at the International Inequalities Institute is based at the London School of Economics and Political Science.
+One of the world’s leading institutions for the social sciences, LSE was established to further the aim of bettering society, focusing on research into issues of poverty, inequality and related issues.

-Atlantic Fellows will be able to benefit from this active hub of research, joining academic and social events to interact, and share ideas, with the array of active academic research staff.
+Our AFSEE fellows benefit from being part of this active hub of research, joining academic and social events to interact and share ideas with academic research staff.

 The Atlantic Fellows Global Community

-Atlantic Fellows for Social and Economic Equity is one of seven interconnected Atlantic Fellows programmes, which together will create a global community of leaders for a better world.
+Atlantic Fellows for Social and Economic Equity is one of seven interconnected Atlantic Fellows programmes, which together are working to create a global community of leaders for a better world.

-The seven programmes will all be supported by two further elements of the global community:
+The seven programmes are supported by two further elements of the global community: